snaplet/docs-old/docs/04-references/data-operations/04-reduce.md

 ### Max cycles loop (maxCyclesLoop: number) (default=10)

-This parameter tell the sampling algorithm how many time he's allowed to fetch "optional" data in the same table (cycles loop).
-This is useful to avoid infinite loop in case of circular relation.
+This parameter tells the sampling algorithm how many times it's allowed to fetch "optional" data in the same table (cycles loop).
+This is useful to avoid an infinite loop in case of a circular relation.
 This is particularly useful in case of overfetching to early exit the fetching process after some point.

 :::note A recommendation